It’s no secret that Instagram is a different platform for influencers today than it was a few years ago.

 In fact, Later x Fohr’s Influencer Marketing Report shows that Nano and Micro influencers have the highest engagement rate on average.

-With this in mind, here are 8 strategies to take your influencer career to the next level:
+With this in mind, here are 8 strategies to become a successful Instagram influencer:

 Whether you’re just starting on your Instagram influencer journey or already have thousands of followers, these strategies will help you: